guizmooi/svelte-pixi-gmg-demo/README.md

-# Web SDK

-This is a web sdk that is convenient for you to develop a game in a declarative way.
-It is an optional way to build and launch your games on with [Stake Engine](https://engine.stake.com/) with some easy steps.
+# GMG Demo Project

+This is a GMG company test project demonstrating a web SDK for declarative game development.
+The project showcases a 3×3 grid slot machine game (GMG) built with modern web technologies.
 It is powered by Svelte 5, PixiJS 8 and TurboRepo.

-- How to use: To have 100% freedom to any source code from this repo, start your own codebase based on this repo.
-You can change any source code as you need.
+- **Purpose**: Test project for GMG company to demonstrate game development capabilities
+- **Game Type**: 3×3 grid slot machine with 5 paylines (H1-H5 symbols)
+- **Technology**: Full-stack game development using modern web standards

 # Table of Contents